pranshukas/Vaccine-Info/README.md

 ## Contribution

-The Project is open to Contribution for making it more better in terms of design, functionality and reach more People.
-UI is kept simple for now, but needs to be improved.
+The Project is open to Contribution for making it more better in terms of design, functionality, and reaches more people.
+UI is kept simple for now but needs to be improved.
 For lower screens responsiveness needed to be made better.

 😃 Feel free to Reach out to us! **[Pranshu Kashyap](https://github.com/pranshukas)** **[Souradip Mandal](https://github.com/deep2609)**